khalid-el-masnaoui/PHP-Notes/PERFORMANCE-PRACTICES-PART-2.md

 PHP’s garbage collector operates in three phases:

 1. **Root Buffer Collection:** PHP stores possible circular reference candidates in a root buffer.
+2. **Cycle Detection:** The collector analyzes the buffer to identify genuine circular references.
+3. **Cleanup:** Identified cycles are broken and memory is freed.